williamslab/ped-sim/README.md

     4 1

-This has the same behavior in generation 2 as in the `half-1cousin` definition, yielding two branches with half-siblings as `i1` individuals in them.
+This has the same behavior in generation 2 as in the `half-1cousin` definition, yielding two branches with half-siblings in them.
 It keeps default behavior for generation 3, with two branches that descend from generation 2.
 The `4 1` line again calls the printing of 1 person per branch (with a default of two branches) in generation 4.
 The printed pair are half-second cousins, as desired.

 ### Example def file: `example/second_deg.def`